d-mg17/SpeechRecognition_Project-Alfred/README.md

 + Searches in wikipedia.
 + Plays videos on YouTube.
 + Tells jokes (most are programming related).

+### Features in progress:
-- Can send a message through WhatsApp
+1. Send a message through WhatsApp.
-..* _Feature in process_
+2. Open a web page on your default browser.
+3. Movement recognition (feature in future project _Simple_Security_Cam_)

 ###### Inspiration from @ProgrammingHero1